FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - general_information
   - Type: GeneralInformation
   - Description: General information about the data model
-- sample
-  - Type: Sample
-  - Multiple: True
-  - Description: The sample which was measured
 - analysis
   - Type: Analysis
   - Description: The method which is used to gain the data